-NO. A PIV is up to 10 times cheaper than a dehumidifier - and THEY DRY THE WHOLE HOUSE.
+NO. A PIV is up to 10 times cheaper than a dehumidifier to run - and THEY DRY THE WHOLE HOUSE.
 A standard Drimaster (DRI-ECO-HC

 ) costs pence a week to run and you get free heat from the sun as a bonus.
 Heat coming up from the house is also recycled.
 The 'Heat' version (DRI-ECO-HEAT-HC

-) averages about £1 a week because it tempers the air when it's cool.
+) averages about £1 a week.
 The Drimaster is designed for a long life at only 12v.
 7yr Manufacturers guarantee

 .How long does it take to work?

-The machine has an immediate effect.
+The machines have an immediate effect.
 Allow 2-5 days to balance the humidity then longer to dry the whole house out completely.